pingcap/docs-cn/clinic/clinic-user-guide-for-tiup.md

 > **Note:**
 >
-> If you did not set a token in Diag before uploading data, Diag reports the upload failure and reminds you to set a token.
+> If you did not set a token or `region` in Diag before uploading data, Diag reports the upload failure and reminds you to set a token or `region`.
 To set a token, see [the second step in Prerequisites](#prerequisites).

 #### Method 1.
 Upload directly